-Whole-rock geochemical data for igneous units in the Sugar House 7.5-miunte quadrangle are available in McKean (2017c).
-Geochemical rock names are from the total alkali-silica classification diagram for igneous rocks (see figure 2).
+Whole-rock geochemical data for igneous units in the Sugar House quadrangle are available in McKean (2017b).
+Geochemical rock names are from the total alkali-silica classification diagram for igneous rocks (see figure 3 on plate 2).
 Rock unit names are adapted from a previous geologic map by Crittenden (1965d).